-If the photos are dissimilar, make sure to use the same width and length’s image before proceeding to the working procedure of replacing the skin in a photo using Photoshop.
+If the photos are dissimilar, make sure to use the same width and length image before proceeding to the working procedure of replacing the skin in a photo using Photoshop.

 Step 01: Select and Copy the Actual Photo

-Firstly, take both images at the same document so that blending gets easy.
-Then you need to open both the images in Photoshop.
+Firstly, take both images in the same document to make blending easy.
+Then you need to open both the photos in Adobe Photoshop.
 While doing so, make sure the actual images document is active.

-To select the actual image, press Ctrl + A in Windows and Command + A in Mac.
+Press Ctrl + A in Windows and Command + A in Mac to select the actual image.

 Around the edges of the image, the selection outline will appear.

 To copy the image in the clipboard, hit Ctrl + C for Windows and Command + C for Mac.